influxdata/docs-v2/content/v2.0/reference/annotated-csv.md

 - A table column indicates which table a row belongs to.
 - All rows in a table are contiguous.
 - An empty row delimits a new table boundary in the following cases:
-    - Between tables in the same result that do not share a common table scheme.
+    - Between tables in the same result that do not share a common table schema.
     - Between concatenated CSV files.
 - Each new table boundary starts with new annotation and header rows.

-##### Examples
+##### Example
 Encoding of two tables in the same result with the same schema (header row) and different schema.

 {{< code-tabs-wrapper >}}